jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 As you may have already read above, _producers are almost always consumers_ as well.
 Most open source repositories try to not repeat the work of others by incorporating smaller chunks of functionality from existing open source modules.
 This truism is not reciprocal - there are many consumers that have no role in the producer journey.
 This fact is actually one of the biggest issues in the open source ecosystem: the imbalance of consumers to producers.

+The primary motivation of a consumer is reuse.
+The ability reuse software written by another is extremely valuable.
+Of course, their selection of an open source project to include in their own should include a review of their intended use.
+If you recall the license conversation immediately above, the way an open source project is allowed to be used may be dictated by the license.
+However, often such considerations are an after thought.

-A consumer of OSS will typically find available upstream projects by searching online.
+A consumer of OSS will typically find available upstream projects by simply searching online.
 Results could come from many places including hosting platforms like GitHub and GitLab, question and answer sites like StackOverflow or Reddit, or from their language's package manager (like npm for JavaScript or PyPi for Python).
 Once the developer finds a solution to the particular problem they were trying to solve within their own project, they will typically not seek a different solution unless there is very good reason to do so.
 In other words, _it is rare for a consumer to switch from a chosen OSS dependency to a new one, even if the original has a severe security flaw_.

 This lack of change isn't necessarily a conscious one: often a downstream developer simply does not know that one of their upstream dependencies has a critical vulnerability.
 However, this **lack of security awareness is in fact a massive problem** in the ecosystem!
 It allows insecure projects to continue to be used well after they should be retired.